dbgrande/GrandeModular/README.md

 Note however that this combination, with a quantizer and **MergeSplit4,** adds three sample delays to the V/Oct path.
 My sampledelay modules can be used to match delays on the gate/trigger path (see below).

 *Based on GPL3 code from 23Volts Merge4 and Split4, by Rémi Collins, at <https://github.com/23volts/23volts-vcv>.
-However, I didn't use any of his artwork.*
+However, I didn’t use any of his artwork.*

 ***